 Curriculum Leader: Mr D. Knight

 Sociology follows the AQA course and introduces students to a number of theoretical perspectives and research methods used by Sociologists.
-The A level course is a two year course which provides students with a solid grounding in Sociology.
-In Year 12, students will look at key Sociological theories concerning the Family and Education and also compare and contrast different experiences people have.
+The A level course is a two year course which provides students with a solid grounding in Sociology theory and topics.
+In Year 12,students will look at key Sociological theories concerning the Family and Education and also compare and contrast different experiences people have.
 Students will also learn about research methodology and how this is used within the context of studying education.
 Students will sit an internal exam at the end of this year before entering Year 13 to study year two of the A level course.
 In Year 13 students will develop a broader and more in depth understanding of Sociological theories and concepts.
-Students will cover the topics of ‘Beliefs in Society’ and ‘Crime and Deviance’.
+Students will cover the topics of ‘Beliefs in society’ and ‘Crime and Deviance’.
 Similarly to year one, students will also gain an understanding of the various theoretical perspectives and research methods used by Sociologists.
 All units within the course are assessed by examination at the end of Year 13.
 Further information can be found here.

 For more information on either course please contact Mr D. Knight (firstname.lastname@example.org)